 Dan Worth continues « Headphone Month » at Hifi Pig with the a review of the Epiphany Acoustics EHP-02Di Headphone Amplifier & USB DAC

 So, a little while back now I got myself an Epiphany EHP-02 portable headphone amplifier.
-The unit epiphanyheadcac_03was very handy being of a portable design with it’s built in rechargeable battery which lasted across many days of decent length listening sessions.
+The unit was very handy being of a portable design with it’s built in rechargeable battery which lasted across many days of decent length listening sessions.
 I subsequently recommended the unit to a few friends who still cherish them to this day.

 A month ago during the build up to this months Headfi Special at Hifi Pig, Epiphany contacted us to let us know about their latest model of headphone amplifier with built in Dac the EHP-02Di.
 So naturally after enjoying the standalone portable amp I was happy to have a look at the 02Di.